 After we are formally retained to represent you, a draft of your patent application is provided to you within a few weeks for review and comments.
 We work on the patent application together until you are satisfied and then the patent application is filed.
 At this point, patent prosecution has begun and you are now patent pending.

 We also help you to secure patents worldwide through the filing of a Patent Cooperation Treaty application or patent applications in the patent offices of foreign countries with our network of foreign patent associates.
 Read more about the pros and cons of worldwide patent protection.

 Examination of Patent Application

-Upon filing of a patent application, patent prosecution of your patent application has started.
+Upon the filing of a patent application, patent prosecution of your patent application has started.
 The patent application is examined with respect to its form and the substance of the invention.
-We prepare a response to those objections and rejections and can also prepare an appeal to the Patent Trial and Appeal Board should examination before the examiner be at a stalemate.
+We prepare a response to those objections and rejections and can also prepare an appeal to the Patent Trial and Appeal Board should examination before the examiner is at a stalemate.